How to resize cardboard boxes: 4 easy steps to resize a cardboard box and save big on packaging

 Picture your fully-collapsed box as a tube, then choose two sides to make half as big.
 Cut the flaps all the way to the fold, then use your box perforation tool to create a score between the cuts.
 Now you can twist the whole thing a little bit and ta-da!
 Your square’s a rectangle.
 Clear as mud?
 Let us show you how it’s done with our awesome demo video.

 Depending on how much of an image you’re trying to cultivate, you may be hesitant to reuse boxes because they show minor wear or even have another company’s logo.
 Sustainable tape and stickers from No Issue can help jazz up a used box a bit, or you can go a completely different route.
+You don’t want to be mistaken for a different business and risk having your customers return the package you’re trying to send.

+Small businesses have already begun learning how to reuse cardboard boxes and have found a way to connect with their local communities through this sustainable business practice!
 Our friends at Pali Baskets established great working relationships with their local pet shop and other businesses, ensuring they get a constant supply of used boxes.
 Because their baskets are made from pallet strapping and other recycled materials – and are fully recyclable – shipping in used boxes is very on brand.
 “We actually hear from customers quite often that they love to see us reusing boxes," owner Cassandra Leever told us.
 "It certainly doesn’t hurt that they’re occasionally covered in adorable dogs!”

 Now that you know how to change the size and shape of boxes, you’ll never look at the boxes you get the same way again.
 Giving a box another trip across the country or around the world is a great way to save energy and resources, all while letting you keep more of the money your small business makes.